Second years are assigned a College Mentor. This is someone who is appointed to help with personal development.

 The University Counselling Service is there to offer counselling to help students.
 Students are offered support in dealing with a broad range of difficulties from exam anxiety to depression.
 The service is located in Elvet Riverside 1 (room A70), on the top floor, in a quiet part of the building to provide a relaxed and confidential atmosphere.
 Appointments are from Mondays to Fridays, last about 50 minutes, and can be with a man or woman.
 All counsellors are experienced and professionally trained.
 The service can be contacted by telephoning (0191) 334 2200 (or 42200 from any internal phone), or by emailing firstname.lastname@example.org.

 Nightline is a confidential, anonymous, listening service run by students for students.
 They will not advise you - they are simply there to listen in a totally impartial and non-judgemental way about absolutely anything.
-You can also drop in to the office, behind the Dun Cow pub on Old Elvet.
-They also provide free condoms, attack alarms and anonymous pregnancy testing, as well as being an information service on a range of topics.
-This operates between 9pm and 7am every night of term, and you can talk to a guy or a girl.
-The number is on the back of your campus card.
-They can also call you back on a landline in the Durham area.
-Have a look at the website here.
+Nightline operates between 9pm and 7am every night of term.
+The number is on the back of your campus card, and they can also call you back on a landline in the Durham area.
+Have a look at the website here: durhamnightline.com

 The LGBTa (Lesbian, Gay, Bisexual and Transgender Association) provides a meeting place and support service for any student within the University.
 Check out their website www.durhamlgbta.org.uk.
 On the welfare side, they have all sorts of resources a big collection of information leaflets on various topics.
 They supply condoms, lubricant and dental dams.
 They also offer a private drop-in service open to any student on 12-5pm Tuesday, 12-2pm Wednesday, 9am-12pm Thursday in the Blue Room on Level C (down the corridor opposite Riverside Cafe.)
 They are not counsellors, but between them they have a huge number of contacts, considerable experience and some specialist training.
 You can contact them any time by e-mail email@example.com If you send a blank email they will send you full details of social events and info about the Association.
 Jut put 'associationlist' in the subject bar of your email.
 Similarly a term card of activities can be found on their website.
 Phone (0191) 334 1772 (41772 from an internal phone) (the Blue Room has an answer phone).